GiusTex/ComfyUI-GTNodes/README.md

-# ComfyUI-MoreEfficientSamplers
+# GT-Nodes
-A ksampler inspired by efficiency-nodes comfyui bundling some native nodes.
+A bundle of nodes with different purposes.
+More info below.

 ### Updates:
 - Updated `SamplerCustomAdvancedEfficient` to work through comfyui `Sampler Custom Advanced` to support LTXV combined latent and future comfyui updates.